Mara-Il

-Mara-Il is the only king of Nagar known by name, and the first known historical figure from the Jezirah region.
+Mara-Il is the only king of Nagar (Tell Brak) known by name, and the first known historical figure from the Jezirah region.
+He can be dated to the Early Jezirah IIIb Palace Archive (i.e. Early Bronze IIIB, between 2500-2350 BC).
 Most of the texts record the ruler of Nagar using his title "En", without mentioning a name.
 Only in Ebla was a name mentioned: Mara-Il; he ruled a little more than a generation before Nagar's destruction c.
 2300 BC, and was most probably the "En" recorded in other texts, including the ones from Nabada.
+At this time the main city-states were Ebla to the west and Mari to the south.
+In times of war between Ebla and Mari, Ebla was allied with Nagar circumventing trade through northern mesopotamia instead of the blocked Euphrates valley.

 Amar-AN

 An inscription from Mari records a certain Amar-AN of the land of Nagar, and he could be identical to Mara-Il (whose name in Ebla was written ma-ra-AN).
 Four scholars, Marco Bonechi, Amalia Catagnoti, Maria Vittoria Tonietti and Walther Sallaberger, suggested a tentative relation between the element Amar and the element Ma-ra but both Catagnoti and Tonietti admit to the difficulty of this identification and have reservations.